 More About High School Musical: The Musical: The Series

-HSMTMTS (yes, that’s the acronym) has a well-established pedigree – and not just the 2006 Disney movie that spawned it.
+HSMTMTS has a well-established pedigree – and not just the 2006 Disney movie that spawned it.
 In every generation, there are those movies that help us navigate our fragile identities through those confusing teenage times.
 The Breakfast Club, Grease, and Mean Girls all play with the theme of high school groupings of similar-minded kids.
 But perhaps none have expressed this time with so many heartfelt jazz hands as High School Musical.

 Like the mothership show, there are actor rivalries – the meanest thing that happens is a girl saying to another that she has no idea what it is like to be an understudy, having always had the lead.
 There are power ballads where the character changes mid-song into full costume.
 There is a lot of angst and intense emotion, as is appropriate for a show about the most emo age group on the planet.
 There are even some of the same songs as the original.
 The new characters sing some of the old songs as well as add some new ones.